 Important: Popup blockers and other browser add-ons or plug-ins may affect the usability of the Configuration utility.
 If you experience issues with navigation, we recommend that you disable these types of browser plug-ins and add-ons.

-If you are unsure which platform you have, look at the sticker on the back of the chassis to find the platform number.
+If you are unsure of which platform you have, look at the sticker on the back of the chassis to find the platform number.

 Warning: A valid service contract is required to complete this upgrade.

 Warning: The system to which you install the Global Traffic Manager or Link Controller must have at least 768MB of RAM.